Sash002/Hackfest2022/README.md

 **DEPLOYMENT**

-After building the model, the model is deployed via a user friendly web interface, namely Gradio.
+After building the model, the model is deployed via a user friendly web interface, namely *Gradio*.
 Time series is given for the inputs for the output to predict if there's a leak or not.
+The Interface class has 3 parameters-the leak_detector function, the input components being Time Series data and the output component showing whether there is a leak or not.